-Pakistan calls Balakot strike ‘false flag operation’ citing Arnab Goswami’s WhatsApp chats
+Pakistan calls Pulwama attack ‘false flag operation’ citing Arnab Goswami’s WhatsApp chats

 Republic TV denied the allegations and said the neighbouring country’s statement showed its ‘desperation’.

-Pakistan on Sunday said the February 2019 Balakot airstrikes were “false flag operations” staged by India’s Bharatiya Janata Party government to malign its neighbour’s image as well as win elections.
-Pakistan cited the purported leaked WhatsApp chats of Republic TV Editor-in-Chief Arnab Goswami, which suggested that he had prior knowledge about the Balakot airstrike.
+Pakistan on Sunday said the February 2019 Pulwama attack was a “false flag operation” staged by India’s Bharatiya Janata Party government to malign its neighbour’s image.
+Pakistan cited the purported WhatsApp chats of Republic TV Editor-in-Chief Arnab Goswami, which suggested that he had prior knowledge about the Balakot airstrikes.

 “The recent transcripts revelations in India further vindicate our consistent position that RSS-BJP [Rashtriya Swayamsevak Sangh-Bharatiya Janata Party] government stages ‘false flag’ operations; maligns Pakistan with terrorism-related allegations; stokes hyper-nationalism in its bid to win elections,” Pakistan’s Foreign Office spokesperson said in a statement.

-Note: Corrections and clarifications: The article had initially cited Pakistan as referring to the Balakot airstrike as a ‘false flag operation’.
-The error has been rectified.